create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **baseURL**

 A String value containing the URL against which relative URLs are resolved.
 By default, this is the address of the web page itself.
-Although this feature is rarely needed, it can be useful when loading a `data:` URL with `Browser.loadURL`, or when using `Browser.createX3DFromString`.
-This will only have an effect on the external browser.
+Although this feature is rarely needed, it can be useful when loading a `data:` or `blob:` URL with `Browser.loadURL`, or when using `Browser.createX3DFromString`.

 #### **currentScene**